Topological Data Analysis of Northern Hemisphere SLP Anomalies: Identifying and Tracking the Structural Skeleton of Atmospheric Pressure Systems: Methodology

 In this work, we consider two types of persistence diagrams corresponding to super and sublevel-set filtrations.
 Matching and Wasserstein distances are computed only between diagrams of the same type.

-Given a sequence of persistence diagrams, each diagram may contain different topological features.
-To analyze the temporal evolution of these features, we employ optimal matching to track them across the sequence.
-For each pair of consecutive diagrams, we compute the optimal matching and use it to follow the corresponding topological features along the timeline.
+Given a sequence of 1-persistence diagrams, each diagram may contain different 1-holes.
+We employ optimal matching to analyze the temporal evolution of these 1-holes.
+For each pair of consecutive diagrams, we compute the optimal matching and use it to follow the corresponding 1-holes along the timeline.
+To ensure physically meaningful correspondences, we apply a distance threshold to the matched pairs: if the death squares of two matched 1-holes are spatially separated by more than a prescribed distance, the match is rejected and the trajectory is not continued.
+This filtering step ensures that only 1-holes whose death squares remain in close spatial proximity are linked across consecutive diagrams, preventing spurious long-range associations that would not correspond to the continuous evolution of a feature.

 Figure~\ref{fig:syn_pd_tracking} shows a sequence of three grayscale images, each containing three holes of varying size.
-The corresponding persistence diagrams reveal two points, one with greater persistence than the other.
-Using optimal matching, we track these features across the sequence of diagrams and plot the 1-holes in red and blue contours.
+The corresponding persistence diagrams reveal two points, one with greater topological persistence than the other.
+Using optimal matching, we track these features across the sequence of diagrams and plot the 1-holes in orange and green contours.
+We also plot death squares for each 1-holes, we will later use it to filter out some matching.